26. Basic agent-based modeling

 self.model.grid.move_agent(self, new_position)

-Now we’ve defined how the agent moves, but we don’t tell it to do that when
+Now we’ve defined how the agent moves, but we have not yet told it to

 def step(self):